Skip to Content

 Rough Earthsnake

-At just 6-10 inches long, it thrives underground, hunting slugs and worms.
+Measuring just 6-10 inches long, these masters of camouflage spend their days burrowing underground, quietly hunting slugs and worms.

 Queensnake